apfohl/jzon/README.md

 ## Usage

 To use JZON in your projects, you need to link against the library.
-If you have installed the library to the default `PREFIX`, you can simply use the `-ljzon` flag for compilation.
+If you have installed the library to the default `PREFIX` or with Homebrew, you can simply use the `-ljzon` flag for compilation.

 Example: